FC Shukura Kobuleti

-FC Shukura Kobuleti, commonly known as Shukura Kobuleti or simply Shukura, is a Georgian football club from Kobuleti, the second largest city of Adjara.
+FC Shukura Kobuleti, commonly known as Shukura Kobuleti or simply Shukura, is a defunct Georgian football club from Kobuleti, the second largest city in Adjara.

-After the 2022 season, they were promoted to Erovnuli Liga, the top tier of Georgian championship.
+After the 2023 season, the team was first relegated to Erovnuli Liga 2, the second tier of Georgian football, and later expelled to Liga 4.
+But they withdrew without playing a single match there.

 History

-Established in 1968, Shukura played three seasons in the Soviet third division.
+Established in 1968, Shukura played eight seasons in the Soviet third division.

 After an independent Georgian league was formed in 1990, the club took part in II league competition before getting promoted to Umaglesi Liga for 1993/94.
-After one season, though, they lost the relegation battle.
+After one season, though, they lost a relegation battle.

 A decade later the team managed to earn another promotion after 2003/04, but facing severe financial problems, Shukura was unable to play in the first tier.